Next Stop, Arizona: Exploring the Southwest with Lindsey Moore PT, DPT

 We’ll take Lindsey’s word for it.
 Make sure to pack an appetite when visiting Sedona and Flagstaff!

 We hope you have enjoyed learning a bit more about life as a traveler in Arizona.
-We want to extend a big thank you to Lindsey for sharing her travel PT experience in Kingman, Arizona—she provided some tremendous insights into life there and hopefully, she inspired some future travelers to join her!
+We want to extend a big thank you to Lindsey for sharing her travel PT experience in Kingman, Arizona—she provided some tremendous insights into life there.
+Hopefully, she inspired some future travelers to join her!

 If you’d like to follow Lindsey on her travel PT adventures, make sure to check out her Instagram page!